TomWoodward/react-redux-modules/README.md

 export default new Module('MyModule');
 ```

-A module ties together the components of a react-redux module.
+A module ties together the common elements of a redux domain.
 The reducer, actions and side effects are all
 covered by module configurations.
 Modules also handle elements outside the redux state, like navigation and
 the default react component.